 Family foundations, like other organizations, often do some good work.
 There are family foundations that are able to move quickly, and are more creative and flexible, and they can be very helpful in addressing a variety of problems in society.

 However, some of the worst funding practices and behaviors I’ve heard about have also come from family foundations.
 The ones that shift priorities all the time based on the random whims of family members.
 I’ve had lunches with CEOs of family foundations, their faces sallow, eyes sunken and haunted as they recall terrifying stories of having to deal with the egos of various family members, egos that are often accompanied by ignorance and hubris.
-Like the family that fired all the foundation’s staff because the latter were pushing the foundation to be more aligned with equity.
+Like the family that fired all their foundation’s staff because the latter were pushing them to be more aligned with equity.

 Sometimes I talk to colleagues outside the US about ridiculous stuff we do here, and they’re shocked that we just accept some things as normal.
 For instance, the idea that nonprofits would ask their staff to donate a portion of their wages back to the organization that employs them is a pretty bizarre, nonsensical concept to people who don’t live in the US.
 (It’s an archaic, unethical practice that no org should continue to use).